-The turn-by-turn processing blocks can be fine-tuned with processing delay, offset and masking window.
-Data from first turns and other machine studies is available on-demand using hardware or software trigger.
+The turn-by-turn processing blocks can be fine-tuned with processing delay, offset, and masking window.
+Data from first turns and other machine studies is available on-demand using hardware or software triggers.

 The instrument is based on the MTCA.0 modular technology and hosts up to 4 BPM modules in a single 2U 19” chassis.
 There is space for additional extension modules, such as the GDX module or SER module.
 Both can be used for building the FOFB application that runs inside the instrument completely.

 Besides the hardware interfaces, software interfaces are essential for control and monitoring.
 A proprietary software framework (Libera BASE) runs in the instrument interfacing to FPGAs and low-level firmware as well as hosting the concrete application.
 On top of the software framework, there is an upper layer that interfaces to various control system servers.
 Typically, servers run inside the instrument (e.g. EPICS, TANGO, HTTP, etc.).

 Most common interfaces used with Libera Brilliance+ are EPICS and TANGO.